xen-troops/moulin/docs/user-reference.rst

   "build".
 This is where files like "conf/local.conf" are stored.
 You can overwrite so you can produce multiple builds from the same (or different) set of Yocto layers.

+* :code:`populate_sdk` - boolean flag that also runs BitBake's SDK population task.
+When this option is set to :code:`true`, Moulin first invokes BitBake for :code:`{build_target}` to produce the configured :code:`target_images`, and then invokes BitBake for the same target with :code:`-c populate_sdk`.

 * :code:`additional_deps` - list of additional dependencies.
 This is
   basically :code:`target_images` produced by other components.
 You